jtamames/SqueezeMeta/docs/source/SQMtools.rst

 - Make basic plots representing its taxonomical and functional composition
 - Subset it to select only certain taxa, functions or bins/MAGs
-- Access the individual components of the object (e.g. taxonomy tables, contig sequences, bin qualities, etc) in order to perform custom analyses or feed the data to other R packages
+- Access the individual components of the object (e.g. taxonomy tables, contig sequences, bin qualities, etc) in order to perform custom analyses or feed the data to other R packages.
+In particular, we provide :ref:`bindings <bindings>` for `microeco <https://chiliubio.github.io/microeco/>`_ and `phyloseq <https://joey711.github.io/phyloseq/>`_, but all the data can also be accessed directly.

 **The main idea behind SQMtools is to speed up the exploration of metagenomic results by facilitating data inspection and filtering.** A standard workflow in *SQMtools* usually involves: